AnzalKhan16/oss-audit-anzal/README.md

 ---

 ## Conclusion
-This project helped in understanding open-source concepts and Linux shell scripting.
+This project helped in understanding open-source concepts and Linux shell scripting